 - Clicking: That frustrating clicking coming from your furnace is usually the sound of the ignition or heat exchanger trying to ignite the flame.
 It’s essentially the same noise you hear coming from a gas stove, when you turn on the burner and wait for it to ignite for a few seconds.
 It is not uncommon to first hear a kind of clicking coming from your furnace at the beginning of winter, after your system has laid dormant for a few months.
 However, if this clicking sound continues throughout the winter season, you will definitely want to call a technician to have your unit tuned up.
 There may be faulty nuts, bolts, or other fixtures in your system, and as we mentioned above, loose parts can cause a lot of issues if not taken care of.

 - Vibrating: Is there a persistent vibrating or whistling coming from your system?
 If so, your furnace’s air intake may be clogged.
 As air moves through the obstructed intake opening, it will make that sound you are hearing.
 It is also possible to hear vibrating coming from your vents, in which case your ductwork may be loose, and causing air to leak out.
-Call a technician today to find out if air is escaping from your HVAC system or if your furnace’s air intake needs to be cleaned.
+Call a technician today to find out if air is escaping from your heating system or if your furnace’s air intake needs to be cleaned.